It’s like a dream of a dream.

 I opted to stay on the pavements, while the others chose to take the dirts.
 When we finally re-joined forces, a few other folks had jettisoned, so we bid them a quiet farewell, ordered a pizza, and picked up a few additional cans of beer and trudged back up the hill where, like clockwork, I had my fourth flat, (or fifth if you count the tube the older gentleman gave to me at the start of the day);

-And it was there our hearty group remained, until it was too dark to do anything but go home, rest our weary bodies, and commence to dreaming about our dreams.
+And it was there our hearty group remained, until it was too dark to do anything but go home, rest our weary bodies, and however weird they might be, commence to dreaming about our dreams.

 I don’t think they make hairnets big enough to fit Loudass’ melon.

 Oh, you mean like THIS?!